 It’s a common misconception that fleas can be eradicated in one fell swoop, but unfortunately, that’s not the case.
 While popular flea extermination methods might be able to squash adult flea populations, they will have little to no effect on flea larvae.
 Often, these will survive the initial round of treatment, and go on to mature into fully-fledged fleas that continue the reproductive cycle.

-This is why, if your Seattle, WA home has fallen prey to a nasty flea infestation, we recommend calling a professional, and letting them decide the appropriate course of treatment.
+This is why, if your Pierce County, WA home has fallen prey to a nasty flea infestation, we recommend calling a professional, and letting them decide the appropriate course of treatment.

 Pest control will usually use: